TU’s Office of Nationally Competitive Scholarships invites applications each year for a number of national scholarships

 These awards are highly competitive.
 To apply, you must prepare well in advance.
 Learn about them early in your academic career, especially if you are already thinking about graduate study.

-Please note that some of these applications have deadlines as early as September during the year you apply, and institutional nominations may occur as early as spring the previous academic year.
+Please note that some of these applications have deadlines as early as September during the year you apply, and institutional nominations may occur as early as the spring of the previous academic year.

 These opportunities are best engaged as beacons, illuminating paths your educational and professional aspirations might pursue, rather than as trophies to be won.
 To that end, make an appointment to meet with the director of the Office of Nationally Competitive Fellowships:

 - To discuss your personal interests and professional aspirations and explore fellowship opportunities that speak to them

 - To develop strategies for researching fellowship opportunities

 - To work through a list of reflection questions and other exercises that can help you articulate the central questions animating your educational journey and driving your professional aspirations